mmfausnaugh/tica/README.md

 This script will take SPOC `*ffir*` files in `reg_test/input` and apply calibrations and WCSs.
 The results of those calibrations are checked against the contents of `reg_test/output_checks`---the test will fail if there are any changes.

-To run `run_reg_test.py`, it is necessary to pull the input data, output checks, and tables of WCS stars from the GDrive cloud.
+To run `run_reg_test.py`, it is necessary to pull the input data, output checks, and tables of WCS stars from the TICA GDrive storage.
 DVC is used to retrieve these data in the same way as for the calibration models.
 The regression test uses data from Sector 35 and 10 minute calibration models.

 In very rare cases, `output_checks` will be updated if we implement changes that improve the TICA calibration or WCSs.
 Changes to the output checks are under version control with the `reg_test/output_checks.dvc` file, and can be updated in the same way as the calibration models.